Ronald E. Hurst

-Ronald E. Hurst is a partner in the firm’s Litigation Department.
-He previously served as Co-chair of the Litigation Department.
+Ronald E. Hurst is Of Counsel in the firm’s Litigation Department.
 His practice emphasizes multi-party catastrophic personal injury and property damage, toxic torts (including asbestos and benzene), products liability, national coordination of litigation and preventative counseling, environmental litigation, complex commercial litigation and OSHA compliance.

 Mr. Hurst is a trained industrial hygienist/toxicologist and has an extensive background in industrial hygiene and safety, human factors and other environmental and occupational health and safety issues, including asbestos, benzene and indoor air quality.
 Prior to joining the firm, he was the principal of his own industrial hygiene and safety consulting company, as well as an instructor in industrial hygiene, human factors and safety at Cleveland State University.